Coding conventions

 Coding conventions are a set of guidelines for a specific programming language that recommend programming style, practices, and methods for each aspect of a program written in that language.
 These conventions usually cover file organization, indentation, comments, declarations, statements, white space, naming conventions, programming practices, programming principles, programming rules of thumb, architectural best practices, etc. These are guidelines for software structural quality.
 Software programmers are highly recommended to follow these guidelines to help improve the readability of their source code and make software maintenance easier.
 Coding conventions are only applicable to the human maintainers and peer reviewers of a software project.
 Conventions may be formalized in a documented set of rules that an entire team or company follows, or may be as informal as the habitual coding practices of an individual.
 Coding conventions are not enforced by compilers.

 Software maintenance

 Reducing the cost of software maintenance is the most often cited reason for following coding conventions.
-In their introduction to code conventions for the Java programming language, Sun Microsystems provides the following rationale:
+In the introductory section on code conventions for the Java programming language, Sun Microsystems offers the following reasoning:

 Code conventions are important to programmers for a number of reasons: